This post may contain affiliate links, view our disclosure policy.

 Instructions

-- Evenly divide the batter between the 4 mini loaf pans (or 9x5).
-Cook the mini loaf pans for 30-34 minutes and the 9x5 loaf pan for 40-45 minutes.
-The bread will look done and when gently pressed with a finger will spring back, a toothpick inserted in the middle will also come out clean.
+- Cook the mini loaf pans for 30-34 minutes OR the large loaf pan for 45-50 minutes.
+The bread should look done, and when gently pressed with a finger the bread should spring back, and a toothpick inserted into the middle should come out clean or with moist crumbs (not wet batter!).

-- Let cool for 10 minutes in the loaf pan and then remove the bread to a cooling rack to cool complete.
+- Let the bread cool for about 15 minutes inside the warm loaf pan, and then remove the bread from the loaf pan and place the bread loaf on a wire cooling rack to cool completely.

 Lemon Glaze

-- Mix together the powdered sugar and lemon juice with a fork until combined and it's the consistency you want.
-Add more lemon juice (or milk) if it's too thick and if it gets too runny, add a little bit of powdered sugar.
-Drizzle the glaze over the bread with a fork or put the glaze into a Ziploc bag and cut the corner.
+- Mix together the powdered sugar and lemon juice in a small bowl until well combined and it's a pourable consistency.
+Add more lemon juice if it's too thick, and add more powdered sugar if it's too thin.
+Drizzle the lemon glaze over top each cooled lemon zucchini loaf with a fork, or you can transfer the glaze to a Ziploc bag (bottom corner snipped) and glaze it over top.1 cup powdered sugar, juice of 1 lemon

 Video